The best smart thermostats 2017

 Nest Learning Thermostat

-The Nest is an easy-to-use smart thermostat that learns from your daily habits and adjusts your heating settings accordingly.
+The Nest smart home device is an easy-to-use smart thermostat that learns from your daily habits and adjusts your heating settings accordingly.
 The system will adjust itself to your daily routine from the moment you’ve gone to bed to the time you’re normally up in the morning.
 In addition, the Nest’s app shares location information with the thermostat, which sends an alert to your thermostat once you’ve left your home to turn your heating off, or to power it back on once you’re within a certain perimeter of your home.
-You can also benefit from the on-board presence detection, which simply tracks motion and detects if anyone’s home to make heating adjustments.
+You can also benefit from the on-board presence detection, which simply tracks motion using a room sensor and detects if anyone’s home to make heating adjustments.
+The Nest can also be used whether you're heating or cooling your home.

 The product itself is constructed of glass and a circular metal rim.
 At one simple twist and pushing in the unit via its glass front, you can connect the Nest to your WiFi, as well as provide location information, details of your heating set up and the preferred temperatures for your home.
+To make changes to your home's heating settings, simply twist the circular rim to adjust the temperature.
 Out of the box, the Nest comes with everything you need to not only fit the device but also set up the thermostat.
 You should consider contacting an engineer to fit the thermostat.
 However, if you are up to speed with your DIY skills, you can install the device yourself.

 British Gas Hive

 British Gas’s Hive may not be quite as attractive as the Nest, but you still benefit from modern and minimalistic design features.
 This time you have a control knob and physical buttons on offer, which make it extremely easy-to-use.
-In addition, you also massively benefit from its own iOS and Android app, which is great for setting schedules for your day-to-day life, as well as keeping an eye on your energy use.
+Unlike most standard programmable thermostats, you also massively benefit from its own iOS and Android app, which is great for setting schedules for your day-to-day life, as well as keeping an eye on your energy use.

 There’s a high chance that if you’re a British Gas customer, you’ll be using this thermostat already.
 It’s recommended that you have the Hive system installed by an engineer due to the three pieces of kit that come with it: a boiler receiver, an internet router hub, and the thermostat itself.
 The slight drawback with this device is that it needs to be wired to your internet, instead of the use of WiFi.